EDIorg/data-package-best-practices/docs/_posts/2019-11-21-using-bookdown.md

   - boiler plate
   - within books
   - numbering
+    - automatic numbering - how it works (link out)
     - how to drop section from being numbered!
       - this: `## Metadata concept {-}`
       - or even this: `# {-}`